 The ISO shall analyze the combined Preferred Schedules submitted by all Scheduling Coordinators to forecast the probability of Congestion being caused by the Preferred Schedules.
-33.1.2.1 Preferred Schedules Become Final Hour-Ahead Schedules.
+Issued by: Charles F. Robinson, Vice President and General Counsel 33.1.2.1 Preferred Schedules Become Final Hour-Ahead Schedules.